-He stills shares parenting responsibilities with his ex-wife and they make sure Eireann gets to stay at both her parents’ homes during the week, spending most weekends with her dad.
+He stills shares parenting responsibilities with his ex-wife and they make sure Eireann gets to stay at both their homes during the week, spending most weekends with her dad.
 “We both focus on Eireann and try to ensure that we are amicable at all times when around her,” he told Re:Set.

 Elsewhere in Dubai, every Friday afternoon Junie Sorsano, a manager at a travel company, gets on a long-distance call with his daughter, Angela.
 Sorsano is 39 with short spiky hair, a friendly demeanor and is well-known in the Filipino community for making videos that appeal to viewers in Dubai and abroad.
-He moonlights as a vlogger in his free time, offering pointers for traveling in the UAE and sharing inspiring stories from the city.
+He moonlights as a vlogger in his free time, offering pointers for traveling in the UAE and shares inspiring stories from the emirates.

 He’s a single dad to his 12-year-old daughter who lives with her paternal grandparents in the Philippines.